FedericoDelSaz/go-cli/README.md

 # SRE Code Test

-First of all, thank you very much for your interest in the Site Reliability Engineer position.

-Get yourself comfortable and make sure to double-check the test requirements.

-You will have two weeks to complete the test.
-We would expect you to work on this for no more than 2-3 hours, but you probably have other things to do in your life, so we want to give you plenty of time to take on the challenge.
-And if you decide not to, then it is fine too, just please let us know if that is the case.

-If you have any questions about anything, please do not hesitate to ask us: better safe than sorry!

-We look forward to seeing the results.
-Have fun, and good luck!

 ### The Problem

 Write a simple CLI tool (feel free to use any programming language you're